Introduction to AutoCAD Commands

 - SC – This command can be used to change the scaling of the selected object

-- OP – This command is used in AutoCAD to open options Window, where most of the settings of AutoCAD are present.
+- OP – This command is used in AutoCAD to open the options Window, where most AutoCAD settings are present.

 Intermediate AutoCAD Commands